The Politics of It All: #ShareYourHope Shows What’s Really on Everyone’s Minds

 A big takeaway from our #ShareYourHope event is that there are a few topics in particular that are on the forefront of everyone’s minds.
 While 2016 was an exceptionally tense year for humans, what has been reflected on our chalkboard is that they haven’t lost hope yet.
 In fact, hope was a recurring theme throughout the experiment.
 It’s nice to see that people have faith in what is to come of the future against all odds.
 Here’s what Bostonians are thinking about most:

 People from all over the political spectrum participated in the event.
 Both Trump and Obama were written down as things that helped people get through this past year.
-2016 helped many people recognize the importance of being continuously involved in politics, not just weighing in at the last leg of the race.
+2016 helped many people recognize the importance of being continuously involved in politics.
 When it comes to elections, America’s government is set up in a way that gives everyone a chance to speak up and share their opinions.
 But that only matters if people use their voices.
 This political cycle inspired many to take action, a theme that will hopefully continue into future elections and across all levels.

 Participants had a lot to say when it came to a particular set of localized topics as well.
 These are all things that many believe have made them better people from the inside out.

-This social experiment has given IM Boston new insight on the Boston community and where the city currently stands on important issues.
-Make sure to keep an eye out for more events like this in the future!
+This social experiment has given IM Boston new insight on the Boston community.
+It also shows where the city currently stands on important issues.